13 Signs Your Shopify Store Needs a Redesign

 ecommerce buying desktop vs mobile

-• Your website pages take more than 3 seconds to load on mobile devices.
+• Pages take longer than 3 seconds to load on mobile—people bounce.

 3. Slow Page Load Speeds